Published on 22 December 2016

 If a major event happened right now, you might be able to get by for the next few hours without power or running water, but what about tomorrow?
-Could you heat food or warm a baby’s bottle?
+Could you heat food or warm a baby's bottle?
 Do you have a full gas bottle for your barbeque?
-Could you and your family ‘get thru’ with what you have on hand?
+Could you and your family get through with what you have on hand?

 An emergency survival kit should be a vital part of your contingency plan, especially if you have children under five.

 In most emergencies you should be able to stay in your own home.
-The city’s civil defence team recommends you have enough supplies to be self-sufficient for at least three days – and that means stocking your survival kit with more than food and water rations.
+Our civil defence team recommends you have enough supplies to be self-sufficient for at least three days and that means stocking your survival kit with more than food and water rations.

 Think about what you use during a normal day – from preparing meals to bathing and washing clothes.